 Initially, nursing him was very, very painful.
 Our lactation counselor checked everything and said he was latched fine, but that he had a ‘Hoover suck’ so it was going to take getting used to.
 2 weeks, just give it two weeks.
 I used Earth Mama Angel Baby Nipple Butter religiously, usually before AND after each feeding, and hung in there for those two weeks.

 The first six weeks or so he would cluster feed, sometimes as much as 6-8 hours straight.
 Nurse one side, fall asleep for 5 minutes, wake screaming, nurse the other side, fall asleep for five minutes, wake screaming, and on and on it went for hours.
-It was very distressing and along with my hormones crashing from his birth, milk coming in, and the pain from it all, I cried for hours straight.
+It was distressing and along with my hormones crashing from his birth, milk coming in, and the pain from it all, I cried for hours straight.
 It was in those moments I thought things couldn’t be worse, I saw everything so darkly.
+That was when my PPD became very apparent.

 If you’re in that moment right now, I want you to breathe.
 Realize a lot of this is hormones.
 Pray.
 Close your eyes and concentrate on the blessing of each breath, tell yourself “relax your shoulders, relax your neck, relax your back” and do it.
 Ask Hubby for a shoulder/back rub, watch one of your favorite shows, google verses for encouragement, grab one that really speaks to you and meditate on it.
 And absolutely allow yourself to cry it out (it helps release stress hormones!).
 Then KNOW, this too shall pass.
 That time for me felt like forever in the moment, but in all honesty, it was just the blink of an eye.
 You’ll come out of it, and you’ll be stronger and wiser and the best mommy your little one could ever have.